biswajit12azure/git/README.md

 ![](Aspose.Words.ad62aed8-3fb5-45c0-8b30-cdcddcdbb489.023.png)

-GIT GITHUB
+GIT

 - **Git** is a tool used for source code  • **GitHub** is a web-based platform that management.
-It is a free and open-source  provides hosting for version control using

-  version control system used to handle small  Git.
+It is a free and open-source  provides hosting for version control using version control system used to handle small  Git.
 GitHub is a very popular platform for to very large projects efficiently.
 Git is used  developers to share and collaborate on to tracking changes in the source code . projects, and it is also used for hosting open-source projects.

-**Difference Between Main Branch and Master Branch?![ref2]![ref1]**
+**Difference Between Main Branch and Master Branch?**

 - By default, GitHub uses the term “*master*” for the primary(older) version of a source code repository.
-Developers make copies of the “*master*” on their computers into

-  which they add their own code, and then merge the changes back into the “*master*” repo.
+Developers make copies of the “*master*” on their computers into which they add their own code, and then merge the changes back into the “*master*” repo.
 - GitHub changed the “master” to be “main” as part of the company’s effort to remove unnecessary references to slavery and replace them with more inclusive terms
 - So, bottom line they wanted to get rid of the unpleasant term “master”.
 Technically its still the same though

-**Local Repository![ref2]![ref1]**
+**Local Repository**

 - vim test.sh
 - git – To see git is installed or not